NCC - Investment Analysis: Buy Signal or Bull Trap?

 🏭 Industry

-- Construction and infrastructure sector expected to benefit from government spending and urban development initiatives.
+- Construction and infrastructure sector expected to benefit from government spending and urban development projects.

 🔎 Conclusion